Mr. Nobody (comics)

 Mr. Nobody (Eric Morden) is a supervillain appearing in American comic books published by DC Comics.
 He is the founder of the Brotherhood of Dada and an enemy of the Doom Patrol.
 Introduced as Morden in Doom Patrol #86 (March 1964), the character was re-envisioned as Mr. Nobody for Doom Patrol vol. 2 #26 (September 1989).

-Mr. Nobody made his first live adaptation and was part of the main cast of the first season of the Doom Patrol television series on DC Universe, portrayed by Alan Tudyk.
+The character appears in the first season of the DC Universe television series Doom Patrol, portrayed by Alan Tudyk.

 Fictional character biography

 Mr. Nobody's real name is Eric Morden.
-He appeared in one issue of the original series (Doom Patrol #86) as a member of the Brotherhood of Evil.
+He appeared in Doom Patrol #86 (1964) as a member of the Brotherhood of Evil.
 In this appearance, he steals Rog, a robot designed by the Chief for lunar exploration.

-When Grant Morrison reintroduced Morden in Doom Patrol vol. 2 #26, he provided a back story to explain Morden's absence.
-Former Brotherhood of Evil teammates the Brain and Monsieur Mallah had promised to kill Morden if he appears again, so he hid for many years in Paraguay.
-Still longing to be a part of society again, he undergoes experiments by an ex-Nazi scientist that grants him the ability to drain the sanity from human beings.
-However, he himself is driven insane, and forms the Brotherhood of Dada instead.
-He now looks like a two-dimensional artistic representation of a shadow and has an empty space on his chest in the shape of a heart.
+When Eric Morden reappears in the second volume of Doom Patrol (1989), it is explained that he had hidden in Paraguay after the Brain and Monsieur Mallah threatened to kill him.
+Still longing to be a part of society again, Morden undergoes experiments by an ex-Nazi scientist that grants him the ability to drain the sanity from human beings.
+However, he is driven insane and forms the Brotherhood of Dada instead.

-Mr. Nobody recruits several bizarrely-powered individuals to form the first Brotherhood of Dada: Sleepwalk, who has vast strength only when sleepwalking; Frenzy, a large, garishly-dressed dyslexic Jamaican man who can transform into a whirling cyclone; Fog, who can absorb humans into his being when in his gaseous form; and the Quiz, a Japanese woman with "every super-power you've never thought of".
-The Brotherhood steals a psychoactive painting and uses it to absorb the city of Paris, France, along with several members of the Doom Patrol.
-They also unwittingly unleash "the fifth Horseman of the Apocalypse" from the painting.
-They are forced to help the Doom Patrol stop it, and DP member Crazy Jane harnesses the power of the painting to transform the Horseman into a hobby-horse, releasing her teammates and the city of Paris and trapping Mr. Nobody and his Brotherhood within the painting.
+Mr. Nobody recruits several bizarrely-powered individuals - Sleepwalk, Frenzy, Fog, and the Quiz - to form the first Brotherhood of Dada.
+The Brotherhood steals a psychoactive painting and uses it to absorb Paris along with several members of the Doom Patrol.
+They also unwittingly unleash "the fifth Horseman of the Apocalypse" from the painting and are forced to help the Doom Patrol stop it.
+Crazy Jane harnesses the power of the painting to transform the Horseman into a hobby-horse, releasing her teammates and the city of Paris and trapping Nobody and his Brotherhood within the painting.